pancotto/pancotto/README.md

 # 👋 Hi, I'm Bruno Pancotto

 I'm an **Electrical Engineer**, now expanding my career into software development.
-In my daily work as an engineer, I’ve found that programming helps me solve practical problems — from calculations to automation — and that motivated me to dive deeper into coding.
+In my daily work as an engineer, I’ve found that programming helps me solve practical problems and that motivated me to dive deeper into coding.

-I’m currently learning **JavaScript, Python, VB.NET and Solidity**, with a strong interest in Web3.
+I’m currently learning **Python, VB.NET, JavaScript and Solidity**, with a strong interest in Web3.
 I believe blockchain will bring more transparency and innovation to industries like energy, finance and beyond, and I want to combine my engineering background with decentralized technologies to build secure and useful solutions.

 ---